Obituary- Cause of Death : Capitol Police Master Officer dies while undergoing treatment for COVID-19

 Death – Obituary:

-(WWBT) – A 33-year veteran of the Virginia Division of Capitol Police has … Officials said he had experienced a period of declining health, and died …Read More
+“Buddy” Dowdy III died Tuesday at the age of 60.
+Officials said he had experienced a period of declining health, and died while undergoing treatment at …Read More

 ———————